 All healthy ingredients, rich in beneficial properties!

 Tomato, the prince of the Mediterranean Diet, besides being an excellent source of mineral salts and vitamins, especially C, gives us another precious substance for health.
-We are talking about lycopene, an elixir of youth that opposes free radicals responsible for cellular aging.

 So besides goodness, tomato pulp with garlic, oil, carrots and onion also gives us an extraordinary antioxidant effect!